Caye Caulker is one of the most laid back places I have ever been. There are no cars, great snorkling and diving, plus a wonderful island vibe.

 Caye Caulker is known as a party island!

 Some options are hanging out at the Split and the bars around that area.
 The Barrier Reef Sports Bar has a funky dive and beach bar vibe with live music most nights.
-They have karaoke and dancing on occasion which Emily and her group really enjoyed!
+They have karaoke and dancing on occasion which we really enjoyed!
 Stop by the bar to check out their schedule.

 As the night gets later you can head to the I&I Reggae Bar which has three floors, one for dancing, one with swings hanging from the ceiling and a rooftop for just chatting and relaxing.

-While we were on the island Koko King threw a full moon party and it seemed that most of the young tourists with whom we spoke were planning to attend.
+While we were on the island Koko King threw a full moon party.
 So you might want to check to see if Koko King is having any events during your visit.

 You will find plenty of things to do on Caye Caulker for people of all ages.
 I hope that you enjoy this little island as much as we did!